 The British Columbia Provincial Nominee Program (BC PNP) is a collection of immigration streams that allow BC to nominate foreign workers for permanent Canadian immigration.
 The BC PNP has two main categories: one for workers with skills needed by the province, and one for entrepreneurs with the experience and finances to build a business in the province.

 If you meet the requirements for any of these three immigration options, you could have the chance to immigrate permanently to Vancouver.
-To find out detailed information about your eligibility for Canadian immigration, simply complete our free immigration assessment and a member of our team will review your options!
+To find out detailed information, simply complete our free immigration assessment and a member of our team will review your options!

 Canada Visitor Visa | Visiting Canada